Combodo/iTop/readme.txt

 - An new engine to compute and display impact analysis (requires Graphviz on the server, but no longer depends on Flash)
 - A complete rework of the exports
-- a "printer friendly" version of the details of an object
+- A "printer friendly" version of the details of an object
 - A few performance optimizations (APC/APCu required on the server to benefit from them)
 - Enhancements to customizations that can be performed in XML
 - A lock (not enabled by default) to prevent the concurrent modification of the same object by different agents
+- The Czech translation of iTop, thanks to Lukáš Dvořák

 ... and about 50 bug fixes